When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 where $\bAR $ is obtained from the data by (\ref{eq:G28}) using the matrices $\bR$ and $\tilde\bS$ built in Theorems~\ref{thm.1}-\ref{thm.2}.
 The matrix $\bAR(w)$ is obtained from the synthetic data simulated with the wave speed $w(\bx)$.

 Note that in (\ref{eq:objA}) we do not penalize the data misfit and, as explained in section \ref{sect:ROM.5}, the ROM wave $\tilde \bu^{\RM}(t)$ does not reproduce exactly the measurements.
 Thus, unlike the approach described in the previous section, based on the estimated internal wave, we cannot expect here an automatic data fit.
 Nevertheless, the data are fit approximately, because the ROM comes from a Galerkin approximation of the wave equation.
-Our motivation for using the objective function \eqref{eq:objA} is threefold: \begin{enumerate} \item The operator $\cA$ depends in a simple (quadratic) way on the unknown $c(\bx)$, unlike the propagator operator $\cP$.
-Indeed, fitting the propagator is not a good idea, as illustrated in section \ref{sect:Numerics}. \item The projection basis $\bV(\bx)$ depends on $c(\bx)$, which makes the analysis of \eqref{eq:objA} very complicated.
+Our motivation for using the objective function \eqref{eq:objA} is threefold:

+1. The operator $\cA$ depends in a simple (quadratic) way on the unknown $c(\bx)$, unlike the propagator operator $\cP$.
+Indeed, fitting the propagator is not a good idea, as illustrated in section \ref{sect:Numerics}.

+2. The projection basis $\bV(\bx)$ depends on $c(\bx)$, which makes the analysis of \eqref{eq:objA} very complicated.
 However, the existing theoretical results and numerous numerical simulations suggest that the change of this basis with $c(\bx)$ is slower than that of $\cA$.
 In other words, we expect that $\bAR$ is approximately quadratic in the wave speed $c(\bx)$.
-This is obviously not the case for the data matrices used in the FWI objective function. \item Numerical evidence \cite{borcea2022waveform,DtB} suggests that the $m$ components of the $\bv_j(\bx)$ block of $\bV(\bx)$ are localized around the maximum depth reached by the wave field at time $j \tau$.
-Thus, definition \eqref{eq:G27} suggests that the entries in $\bAR$ depend mostly on local averages of $c(\bx)$, as is usual in standard Galerkin approximation schemes. \end{enumerate}
+This is obviously not the case for the data matrices used in the FWI objective function.

+3. Numerical evidence \cite{borcea2022waveform,DtB} suggests that the $m$ components of the $\bv_j(\bx)$ block of $\bV(\bx)$ are localized around the maximum depth reached by the wave field at time $j \tau$.
+Thus, definition \eqref{eq:G27} suggests that the entries in $\bAR$ depend mostly on local averages of $c(\bx)$, as is usual in standard Galerkin approximation schemes.